-Object Description Port The port number for which the status applies.
-Click the port number to see the status for this particular port.
-Users Each of the user modules has a column that shows whether that module has enabled Port Security or not.
+Object Description • Clear Click to remove all MAC addresses on all VLANs on this port.
+The button is only clickable if number of secured MAC addresses is non-zero. • Port The port number for which the status applies.
+Click the port number to see the status for this particular port. • Users Each of the user modules has a column that shows whether that module has enabled Port Security or not.
 A '-' means that the corresponding user module is not enabled, whereas a letter indicates that the user module abbreviated by that letter has enabled port security.
-State Shows the current state of the port.
-It can take one of four values: ■ Disabled : No user modules are currently using the Port Security service.
-Ready: The Port Security service is in use by at least one user module, and is awaiting frames from unknown MAC addresses to arrive. ■ Limit Reached: The Port Security service is enabled by at least the Limit Control user module, and that module has indicated that the limit is reached and no more MAC addresses should be taken in.
-Shutdown: The Port Security service is enabled by at least the Limit Control user module, and that module has indicated that the limit is exceeded.
-No MAC addresses can be learned on the port until it is administratively re-opened on the Limit Control configuration web page MAC Count The two columns indicate the number of currently learned MAC addresses (Current, Limit) (forwarding as well as blocked) and the maximum number of MAC addresses that can be learned on the port, respectively.
+Violation Mode Shows the configured Violation Mode of the port.
+It can take one of four values: Disabled: Port Security is not administratively enabled on this port.
+Protect: Port Security is administratively enabled in Protect mode.
+Restrict: Port Security is administratively enabled in Restrict mode.
+Shutdown: Port Security is administratively enabled in Shutdown mode. • State Shows the current state of the port.
+It can take one of four values: ■ Disabled : No user modules are currently using the Port Security service. ■ Ready: The Port Security service is in use by at least one user module, and is awaiting frames from unknown MAC addresses to arrive. ■ Limit Reached: The Port Security service is enabled by at least the Limit Control user module, and that module has indicated that the limit is reached and no more MAC addresses should be taken in. ■ Shutdown: The Port Security service is enabled by at least the Limit Control user module, and that module has indicated that the limit is exceeded.
+No MAC addresses can be learned on the port until it is administratively re-opened on the Limit Control configuration web page.
+MAC Count The two columns indicate the number of currently learned MAC addresses (Current, Limit) (forwarding as well as blocked) and the maximum number of MAC addresses that can be learned on the port, respectively.
 If no user modules are enabled on the port, the Current column will show a dash (-).
 If the Limit Control user module is not enabled on the port, the Limit column will show a dash (-).

-Auto-refresh 🖾 Check this box to refresh the page automatically.
+Auto-refresh : Check this box to refresh the page automatically.
 Automatic refresh occurs every 3 seconds.

-4.12.7 Port Security Detail
+4.5.4.3 Port Security Detail

 This page shows the MAC addresses secured by the Port Security module.
 Port Security is a module with no direct configuration.
 Configuration comes indirectly from other modules - the user modules.
 When a user module has enabled port security on a port, the port is set-up for software-based learning.
 In this mode, frames from unknown MAC addresses are passed on to the port security module, which in turn asks all user modules whether to allow this new MAC address to forward or block it.
 For a MAC address to be set in the forwarding state, all enabled user modules must unanimously agree on allowing the MAC address to forward.
 If only one chooses to block it, it will be blocked until that user module decides otherwise.
-The Port Security Detail screen in Figure 4-12-7 appears.
+The Port Security Detail screen in Figure 4-5-4-3 appears.